Six Dictators' Favorite Books

 The literary tastes of dictators are a slightly sordid fascination.
 Here are the favorite books of a few of our least favorite men.

 Whether it is Jimmy Carter watching more than 400 movies in the White House cinema or Barack Obama telling people that the flamboyant killer Omar on HBO’s “The Wire” is his favorite character, presidents have long engaged with pop culture.
-The content of that pop culture, however, has changed dramatically over the years—as has what it reveals.

 Why we should fight against the tyranny of pronouns.